dbt-labs/docs.getdbt.com/website/docs/terms/subquery.md

 ### Subquery in a join

-In this example, I want to get the lifetime value per customer using our `orders` and `payments` table.
+In this example, I want to get the lifetime value per customer using our `raw_orders` and `raw_payments` table.
 Let’s take a look at how we can do that with a subquery in a join:

 ```sql
 select